Backround

 Cancellations

-Students are eligible for up to 2 make up lessons each term for missed lessons when notice is given 24 hours or more in advance.
-In the case of illness, lessons cancelled by 10a.m. on the lesson day may be eligible for a make- up lesson.
+Students are eligible for up to 1 make up lesson each term for missed lessons when notice is given 24 hours or more in advance.
+In the case of illness, lessons cancelled by 10a.m. on the lesson day may be eligible for a make-up lesson.
 Non-illness cancellations of less than 24 hours are not eligible to be made up or reimbursed.

 Makeup Lessons

 I understand that from time to time scheduling conflicts result in a student missing their weekly lesson.
-Students are allowed up to 2 makeup lessons per term for absences for which I has been notified in advance.
-Every effort will be made to accommodate scheduling for a makeup session, however, it is the students’ responsibility to make sure they receive any eligible make up lessons as they are non-refundable and may not be transferred towards the following semester.
+Students are allowed up to 1 makeup lesson per term for an absence for which I have been notified in advance.
+Every effort will be made to accommodate scheduling for a makeup session, however, it is the students’ responsibility to make sure they receive any eligible make up lesson as they are non-refundable and may not be transferred towards the following semester.

 Expectations